Monday 22 August 2016

 Read study material on this page to appear in this online test:

-• Write comparative analysis of Chaucer, Spencer and Shakespeare as Poets
+2. Comparative Analysis of Chaucer, Spenser, and Shakespeare as Poets

 Report on the Use of Technology